Jack-42/python-word-counter/README.md

 python word_counter.py <input-file> [limit]
 ```

-The app will print a list of all the words and their count, sorted by count in descending order.
+The app prints a list of the unique words and their count, sorted by count in descending order.

 The `input-file` argument is required and specifies the path to a text file.

 The `limit` argument is optional and specifies how many words should be printed.
+If it is ommited, all words are printed.

 An example command might look as folllows: